-About 80% of the State's wetlands are on private land, and fencing to manage livestock access is one of the most common management actions.
-Although livestock grazing in wetlands is often detrimental to wetland condition, in some cases, if carefully managed, it can be beneficial.
-WIMP Phase 1 aims to understand responses of wetland vegetation to changed management of cattle and sheep grazing, determining whether responses vary depending on wetland type or location in the landscape.
+About 68% of the state’s wetlands are on private land and fencing to manage livestock access is a common management action.
+WIMP Phase 1 is studying how different grazing regimes affect the health of wetlands on private land across Victoria.
+While managing livestock access is a common strategy to protect wetlands, it is unclear how effective this strategy is.
+WIMP Phase 1 aims to understand responses of wetland vegetation to different grazing management practices and if responses vary depending on wetland type or location in the landscape.

-Results from Phase I will help identify ways we can improve grazing management guidance and better target future government investment in grazing management for healthy wetland outcomes.
+Annual monitoring of sites will continue each year until 2024, when the data will then be analysed, and the results reported.
+The findings from Phase 1 will help identify ways to improve grazing management guidance and better target future government investment in grazing management for healthy wetland outcomes.

 For more information contact: email@example.com